How to sell your house at auction

 The auction house should be doing their best to market your property but never trust your agents to do all the work for you.
 If the right kind of buyers aren’t in the room on the day you could lose out.

 It’s in your interest to make sure the property is looking its best and open for viewings from perspective buyers in the weeks leading up to the auction.
-See some helpful tips in making your home more saleable and valuable
+See tips to making your home more saleable and valuable.